Geyse

-Geyse da Silva Ferreira (/pt-BR/; born 27 March 1998), commonly known as Geyse and previously Pretinha (/pt-BR/), is a Brazilian professional footballer who plays as a forward for National Women's Soccer League club Gotham FC, on loan from English Women's Super League club Manchester United, and the Brazil national team.
+Geyse da Silva Ferreira (/pt-BR/; born 27 March 1998), commonly known as Geyse and previously Pretinha (/pt-BR/), is a Brazilian professional footballer who plays as a forward for Liga MX Femenil side Club América and the Brazil national team.

 Early life

 She was born to Maria Cristina "Cris" Gomes da Silva, a street sweeper and daycare worker who raised Geyse and her five siblings—Aline, Geovanne, Gisele, Alisson, and José Willamys—as a single mother.
 Geyse's father, a fisherman, had an abusive relationship with her mother.